janscience/TeeRec/README.md

 - Generate test signals.
 - React to push buttons.
 - Feedback by blinking the LED.
-- Configurable through config file on SD card.
+- Configurable via config file on SD card.

 ## Libraries